stevecj/carton_db.rb/README.md

 and reliable, predictable behavior when used as intended, along with documentation making it reasonably clear what is intended.

-Secondarily, this library is optimized for fast appending to existing entries.
+Additionally, this library is optimized for fast appending to existing entries.

 ## Uses